 Google recently announced that they are sunsetting Universal Analytics (UA), also known as Google Analytics 3 (GA3), and that users will be forced to switch to Google Analytics 4 (GA4) by July 2023.
-After that date, UA will be cut off.
+After then, UA will be cut off.

 Because Google Analytics 4 is an entirely new analytics product, this change is causing issues in the widely deployed UA world and presents a major challenge for GA implementers and end users.

 Many publishers and content marketers are actively researching the implications of this change—how it will impact their analytics ecosystems, their workflows, and ultimately their businesses.
 Some are considering other analytics solutions that better fit their needs as content-focused organizations.